Political Rascality

 Take the Adverb, please!
 Apologies to Henny Youngman there.
 Anyway an adverb simply adds extra meaning to another word.
 For example, works hard, work is the verb and hard is the adverb.
 How about the adjective?
 An adjective spices up a noun.
 Beautiful house.
 The adjective is the word beautiful and the noun, person, place or thing, is the house.
 All these are modifiers.
 They subtly change the meaning of another part of speech.

 Here is the way we work words.
 For example, say I’m a politician.
 I’m not encouraging you to do that mind you, I’d rather muck out cess pits myself but, just imagine I was.
 My team, read employees, hired from the best ivy league schools, superb wordsmiths all, and pollsters, they that have no opinions themselves but rely on cleverly crafted questions to get the answers they need to promote their boss.
-I need image consultants, a few hucksters to collect the campaign money and last but not least a couple magna cum laude grads from Harvard with nice legs and spritely smiles to carry my latte down the hallway when I’m trolling for media.
+I need image consultants, a few hucksters to collect the campaign money, someone to drive my government supplied luxury car, my special ticket to the exclusive Senatorial dining room and last but not least a couple magna cum laude grads from Harvard with very nice legs and spritely smiles to carry my latte down the hallway when I’m trolling for media.
+“Hey, Ranu bring the mic and camera, I have nothing to say but I’ll say it anyway.”

 My speeches are finely crafted and polished by the best.
-What I say doesn’t have relevance to the question at hand and in fact says more to the listener by what is left out or thoughts intentionally misdirected.
+What I say doesn’t have any relevance to the question at hand and in fact says more to the listener by what is left out or thoughts intentionally misdirected.
 All this of course has one and only one purpose and that is to stay in office as long as I can.
+I can shift gears faster than Steve McQueen.

 I’d like to illustrate this with some fine examples of the art.